 GW values the contributions that postdocs make to further the university’s research mission.
-Just as you are committed to advancing your research and scholarship, it is also important to take time to focus on your health and well-being goals, particularly as our community moves onward together.
+Just as you are committed to advancing your research and scholarship, it is also important to take time to focus on your health and well-being goals.

 The university offers a Postdoc Benefit Program*, to both postdoc associates and scholars, including health and welfare benefits, well-being programs, as well as optional voluntary benefits.
 You will be required to make active enrollment decisions among the health and welfare benefit offerings in order to have coverage in 2023, as current benefit elections will not automatically rollover.